cloudentity/ce-samples-mtls-demo/docs/securing-apis-with-certificate-bound-access-token.md

-# Secure APIs with OAuth Certificate Bound Access Tokens
+# Secure APIs with OAuth Certificate Bound Access Tokens and mTLS

-Cloudentity authorization platform completely supports the RFC8705(https://datatracker.ietf.org/doc/html/rfc8705) for OAuth Mutual-TLS Certificate-Bound Access Tokens.
+Cloudentity authorization platform provides implementation for [RFC-8705 -OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens](https://datatracker.ietf.org/doc/html/rfc8705) - OAuth client authentication using mutual TLS, based on either self-signed certificates or public key infrastructure (PKI).

-With this specification support for binding the OAuth accessToken to the clients certificate, we can
+With this specification support for binding the OAuth access token to the clients certificate, we can
 * prevent the use of stolen access tokens
 * replay of access tokens by unauthorized parties